MANUAL

 to download an entire album in firefox-like browsers (and probably chrome), right-click somewhere in the page for the album, then click "save page as", and select "complete page". the album will be in the "[webpage title]_files" directory, along with the css stylesheet which you can delete. you can also use wget -r -np if you know what any of that means.

-you'll notice the filenames all have underscores_instead_of_spaces and have most punctuation stripped out. this is because firefox-like browsers' "save page as" feature saves all files with url-sanitized filenames, so including spaces and whatnot in the filenames would%20result%20in%20this%20gunk%20being%20everywhere. the filenames are also limited to 64 characters because we were already in the "maximum compatibility" mindset and we felt a little paranoid.
+when downloading tracks from here, you'll notice the filenames all have underscores_instead_of_spaces and have most punctuation stripped out. this is because firefox-like browsers' "save page as" feature saves all files with url-sanitized filenames, so including spaces and whatnot in the filenames would%20result%20in%20this%20gunk%20being%20everywhere. the filenames are also limited to 64 characters because we were already in the "maximum compatibility" mindset and we felt a little paranoid.

 for filesize reasons the songs do not come with embedded artwork; all relevant artwork comes with the album page and you can manually embed it if you want (though most music players should recognize "cover.png" or "cover.jpg" in the same folder as an audio file to be that song's cover art)